gitjit/gitjit.github.io/_posts/2015-11-03-scala-csv-parsing.md

 author : Jithesh Chandrasekharan
 image: fc-climate.png
 comments: true
+meta: File I/O in Scala.
+We will be reading a CSV file.
 ---

 In this post we will doing a file I/O in Scala.We will be reading a csv file which contains climate records of Fort Collins (CO) downloaded from <a target="_blank" href = "http://cdiac.ornl.gov/epubs/ndp/ushcn/ushcn_map_interface.html">CDIAC</a> .
 The dataset is downloaded as a csv file containing daily climate recording starting 1893 to 2014.
 We will calculate lowest temperature, highest temperature and highest snow fall recorded in the region during this period.